mboetger/mboetger.github.io/resume.markdown

 ## SENIOR SOFTWARE ENGINEER, DEVICES PANDORA
 *2013 – 2015*
  - Maintained HTML5 consumer-faccting UI displays on varying TV devices implementing standards compliant browsers.
- - Developed connected experience experiencess using Samsung MultiScreen SDK, Google  Chromecast SDK, and more with Android and iOS.
+ - Developed connected experiences using Samsung MultiScreen SDK, Google Chromecast SDK, and more with Android and iOS using a multitude of connectivity stacks (Wifi, Bluetooth, and more).
  - Sustained partner API endpoints supporting over 1000 home electronic devices.
  - Collaborated with partner company contacts on deadline driven projects.